abhaymishra24/Company-Data-Management-SQL-Project/README.md

 - City            (their city as well)
 - Exit_date       (their exit data from company)

+- In this project, I added two files containing employee data and performed various SQL queries to filter new data from the Employees Database.📄✍️🧑‍💻

 ## Thankyou for visit on this repository

-- Feel free to explore my other repositories and reach out to me for collaborations or discussions on new idea and projects.🤝😊
+- Feel free to explore my other repositories and reach out to me for collaborations or discussions on new idea and projects.🤝😊🧑‍💻